spena64/Every-Day-a-New-Normal/README.md

 This game was created for ShellHacks 2020, specifically for the sponsored Xbox Challenge, which emphasizes storytelling elements and gameplay mechanics.

-Every Day a New Normal was influenced by a differnt game under a similar moniker, Every Day the Same Dream.
+Every Day a New Normal was influenced by a different game under a similar moniker, Every Day the Same Dream.

 Download and play the current build from Google Drive [here](https://drive.google.com/file/d/1dRMdFfep-zMi7PGEM5pD9Onn3oXh3xMa/view?usp=sharing).